tapis-project/documentation/source/technical/jobs.rst

 #. image:  (required) user-specified docker application image
 #. application arguments:  (optional) user-specified command line arguments passed to the application

 The docker run-command_ options *--cidfile*, *-d*, *-e*, *--env*, *--name*, *--rm*, and *--user* are reserved for use by Tapis.
+Most other Docker options are available to the user.
 The Jobs service implements these calling conventions:

 #.
-The container name is set to the job uuid.
+The container name is set to the job UUID.
 #.
 The container's user is set to the user ID used to establish the SSH session.
 #.
-The container ID file is specified as <jobUUID>.cid in the execSystemExecDir, i.e., the directory from which the container is launched.
+The container ID file is specified as *<jobUUID>.cid* in the execSystemExecDir, i.e., the directory from which the container is launched.
 #.
 The *-rm* option is always set to remove the container after execution.

 Volume Mounts